ossystem/internal-digital-signature-service/README.md

 ```
 route:      /sign
 method:     POST
-headers:
-- Content-Type: application/json
-body:
+body:       ...
-{
-    "Command": "Objects"
-}
 ```
-Inside `body` you must send any JSON-structured data, which you want to sign.
+Inside `body` you can send any string data, which you want to sign.

 ##### Response:
 ```